khamzatMurj/10-kubernetes/demo-projects/6-deploy-microservices-app-to-remote-k8s-cluster/README.md

 ```

 **Step 8:** Specify the Deployment and Service for the ad microservice\
-The ad-service needs more CPU and memory.
+The ad-service needs an initial probe delay and more CPU and memory.
 Append the following content to the `config.yaml` file:
 ```yaml
 ---
 apiVersion: apps/v1